 We used figures from the GOV.UK that revealed multiple road traffic statistic data throughout the years.

-Firstly, our web design agency found the recent figures about the amount of HGV’s in the UK in the ‘Vehicles at the end of the quarter by licence status and body type: Great Britain and United Kingdom’ section and recognised an increase over time.
+Firstly, our SEO agency found the recent figures about the amount of HGV’s in the UK in the ‘Vehicles at the end of the quarter by licence status and body type: Great Britain and United Kingdom’ section and recognised an increase over time.

 We then compared that to the amount of HGV collisions, that was found on the ‘Casualties and casualty rates, by road user type and age group, since 1979’ section, and it went down over the same amount of time.
 We worked this out by looking at the number of vehicles from every quarter of the year and found an average amount of all of those.